zwt233/zwt233.github.io/_pages/about.md

 He obtained his PhD from Peking University 2016, advised by [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/).
 He worked with [Prof. Lei Chen](http://www.cs.ust.hk/~leichen/) as a visiting scholar at HKUST in 2013 and 2014.
 He has served in the Technical Program Committee of various international conferences including VLDB, AAAI, IJCAI, APWeb-WAIM and MDM.
 He is serving as a reviewer of internatinal journals including VLDBJ, WWWJ, DSE.
-He was awarded Google PhD Fellowship (2014), MSRA Fellowship (2014), PhD National Scholarship of MOE China (2014).
+He was awarded Google PhD Fellowship (2014), MSRA Fellowship (2014), PhD National Scholarship of MOE China (2014), ACM SIGMOD China Doctoral Dissertation Award (2017).

 He is a member of ACM and member of CCF.